Unitary Complexity and the Uhlmann Transformation Problem: Introduction

-The goal of this paper is to study these questions formally.
-Since Uhlmann transformations are inherently quantum operations and cannot meaningfully be phrased as decision or function problems, we need to extend the language of complexity theory to \emph{unitary synthesis problems}, i.e.\ computational problems that involve implementing a unitary operation on a quantum system in an unknown state.
-The first main contribution of this paper is to provide a general formal framework for reasoning about unitary complexity (\cref{part:unitary_complexity_theory}).
-This involves extending many of the traditional notions of complexity theory, such as reductions, complexity classes, complete problems, etc.\ to the setting of unitary synthesis problems.
+The goal of this paper is to study such questions formally.
+Our first main contribution is to provide a general formal framework for reasoning about unitary complexity (\cref{part:unitary_complexity_theory}).
+This involves extending many of the traditional notions of complexity theory, such as reductions, complexity classes, complete problems, etc.\ to quantum state transformations and requires us to deal with many subtleties that arise in the unitary setting.
 Our second main contribution is to analyze the complexity of the Uhlmann Transformation Problem within this framework (\cref{part:uhlmann_general}).
 This in turn allows us to show relationships between unitary complexity classes such as showing that (average case versions of) the classes $\unitaryPSPACE$ and $\unitaryQIP$ are equal.
 Finally, we show how the Uhlmann transformation problem plays a central role in connecting the complexity of many natural tasks in quantum information processing (\cref{part:applications}).
-For example, we establish reductions and equivalences between Uhlmann transformation problem and the security of quantum commitment schemes, falsifiable quantum cryptographic assumptions, unclonable state generators, quantum state compression, decoding of noisy quantum channels, and more.
+For example, we establish reductions and equivalences between Uhlmann transformation problem and the security of quantum commitment schemes, falsifiable quantum cryptographic assumptions, quantum state compression, and more.